Anananas42/docs-Firefish/docs/firefish-protocol.md

 8. Using the borrower-client, the Borrower discards their escrow private key, ensuring that the spending options for the escrow are limited to those defined by the closing transactions.
 9. Borrower broadcasts the now fully signed escrow transaction, effectively locking bitcoin collateral.
 The escrow is properly set.
 10. Lender sends funds (fiat or stablecoins) to the Borrower.
-11. Later, when the loan outcome is known (repayment, default, …), the corresponding transaction is signed and broadcast by the responsible oracle for the given outcome.
+11. Later, when the loan outcome is known (repayment, default, …), the corresponding transaction is signed and broadcast by the responsible oracle for the given outcome, effectively closing the loan.

 ## Key Benefits of Firefish Protocol